-I love hearing about dreams, because I believe they are the subconscious mind is revealing what is going on inside the brain.
+I love hearing about dreams, and doing dream interpretation, because they reveal what is going on inside the subconscious mind.
 It is often difficult to know if your hypnotherapy has actually been helping your client.
 This is especially the case when you are using Metaphor Therapy or Gestalt Therapy techniques.
 These indirect methods are designed to make subtle long term changes, sometimes so subtle that even the client doesn't realize they are happening.

 I always ask the client what changes they have experienced since our last session.
 Usually the client can say what has or has not worked, and how they know that.
 But quite often the client will say that they haven't feel any change, even though I know that I have done some powerful work with them, and they should have noticed some changes.

 In that case I always ask if they have been having any dreams.
 Dream interpretation often gives deep insights into changes in the unconscious.

 Dream interpretation example